Place: Online via Webex

 During the explosion of a premixed gas cloud, the main issue is the pressure increase (the so-called overpressure) which controls the severity of the explosion and its impact on surrounding structures.
 These phenomena are difficult to predict since they result from a complex and fully unsteady interaction between flame propagation, turbulence and geometry.
 They occur over a large spectrum of spatio-temporal scales and turbulent combustion regimes.
 In this lecture, an overview of combustion wave propagation regimes, acceleration and transition mechanisms will be presented in the context of gaseous explosion.
 The second part will be dedicated to simulation strategies for these type of phenomena, specifically focused on Large Eddy Simulation.
 It will include both modeling aspects (subgrid turbulence chemistry interaction etc.) and numerical aspects (numerics, shock stabilization, adaptive mesh refinement etc.) that are central in explosion simulations.

 Lecturer: Thomas Jaravel and Olivier Vermorel, Senior Researchers, CERFACS

 Agenda: One 2-hour lecture on fundamental of gaseous explosions, recalling fundamentals of explosion physics and exploring specific aspects of Large Eddy Simulation for this type of applications.

 Target audience: Master and Ph.D. students, engineers, and researchers.

-Course outcomes: Knowledge on turbulent combustion and LES modelling
+Course outcomes: Knowledge on explosion phenomena, flame acceleration mechanisms and LES of explosions

 Registration: Please send an email to email@example.com to express your interest in attending this training session.